clastix/kamaji/docs/content/reference/api.md

 set to a Pending state, as reflected by the modifyVolumeStatus field, until such as a resource exists.
 More info: https://kubernetes.io/docs/concepts/storage/volume-attributes-classes/
-(Alpha) Using this field requires the VolumeAttributesClass feature gate to be enabled.<br/>
+(Beta) Using this field requires the VolumeAttributesClass feature gate to be enabled (off by default).<br/>
         </td>
         <td>false</td>
       </tr><tr>